MiczFlor/RPi-Jukebox-RFID/README.md

-# RPi-Jukebox-RFID
+# Phoniebox: the RPi-Jukebox-RFID
-A jukebox for the Raspberry Pi, playing local audio files, playlists or even web streams triggered by RFID cards.
+A contactless jukebox for the Raspberry Pi, playing local audio files, playlists or even web streams triggered by RFID cards.
 All plug and play via USB, no soldering iron needed.
 Update: if you must, it now also features a howto for adding GPIO buttons controls.

-* **Important update information from version < 0.9.3** Please see [`INSTALL.md`](docs/INSTALL.md) for details (2018-04-16)
+* **If you updated your codebase from version < 0.9.3** please see [`INSTALL-stretch.md`](docs/INSTALL.md) for details (2018-04-16)

 ---